MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

   - Allow connectivity from a specific network or IP range(s).
   - Block connectivity from a non-domain-joined machine.
   - Block connectivity for a risky sign-on.
-  - Allow certain types of devices to connect.
+  - Allow only certain types of devices to connect.
   - Conditionally allow or deny access to Power BI for specific users.
 - **Service principals:** You may need to create an Azure AD [app registration](/azure/active-directory/develop/quickstart-register-app) to provision a service principal.
 Service principal authentication is a recommended practice when a Power BI administrator wants to run unattended, scheduled, scripts that extract data by using the Power BI [admin APIs](/rest/api/power-bi/admin).
 Service principals are also useful when [embedding Power BI content](/power-bi/developer/embedded/embed-service-principal) in a custom application.
 - **Real-time policies:** You may choose to set up [real-time session control or access control policies](/power-bi/enterprise/service-security-using-defender-for-cloud-apps-controls), which involves both Azure AD and [Microsoft Defender for Cloud Apps](/defender-cloud-apps/what-is-defender-for-cloud-apps).
 For example, you can prohibit the download of a report in the Power BI service when it has a specific sensitivity label.
 For more information, see the [information protection and data loss prevention](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md) articles.